erikphillips/wumpus_world/README.md

 Once you've finished your `PyAgent.py` file, simply run the `python Wumpsim.py` program to test your agent.
 The `PyAgent.py` file and the `Wumpsim.py` script must be in the same directory.
-The `Wumpsim.py` program accepts all the options described described below.
+The `Wumpsim.py` program accepts all the simulator options described described below.

 ### Simulator Options ###